inigogonzalezdearrieta/inigogonzalezdearrieta.github.io/README.md

 ## About me

 I am a PhD student in the Applied Physics II department of the [University of the Basque Country (UPV/EHU)](https://www.ehu.eus/en/web/guest/en-home).
 My main research topic is infrared emissivity of materials, its measurement and applications.
 I'm also interested in broader topics of energy, condensed-matter physics, and physics education.
-You can download my [resume]({{ site.url }}/assets/CV-Europass-20200511-GonzálezDeArrieta-EN.pdf), my [abbreviated official CV]({{ site.url }}/assets/CVA.pdf) or check the full list of publications [here](./list-publications.md).
-Other aspects of my CV can be found [here](./other-cv.md).
+You can check my full list of publications [here](./list-publications.html) or an outline of my CV [here](./cv-outline.html).

 ### A relevant research sample